dunn/modernphilosophy/modernphilosophy.markdown

 _Born in Kilkenny, Ireland, George Berkeley was appointed Bishop of Cloyne (near Cork) in 1734.
 In 1709, he published_ An Essay towards a New Theory of Vision, _which lays the groundwork for his attack on the belief in material substance.
 His_ Treatise concerning the Principles of Human Knowledge, _the main work excerpted here, appeared in 1710 and was revised in 1734.
 His views encountered resistance and sometimes mockery; in 1713, he restated his overall position and arguments again, this time in dialogue form, in_ Three Dialogues between Hylas and Philonous. _In 1721, Berkeley published_ De Motu (On Motion), _a work that presents the earliest version of instrumentalism in philosophy of science._

 _The Introduction to the_ Principles _attacks abstract ideas.
 As you go, it is worth wondering why Berkeley is spending so much time on this issue, given his ultimate goal of establishing a world of only spirits and ideas.
 Part One of that work (there is no Part Two---Berkeley claims to have lost the manuscript in Italy) forms the main part of the work.
-Here is an outline, by section number, of **PHK** Part One._[^dancy]
+Here is an outline, by section number, of the_ PHK, _Part One._[^dancy]

 [^dancy]: In this outline, I mainly follow Jonathan Dancy's introduction to the Oxford edition of the _Principles_ (OUP, 1998).